 Niki Parmar

-Niki Parmar is an AI researcher and entrepreneur known for co-authoring the 2017 Attention Is All You Need paper that introduced the Transformer architecture, serving as a co-founder and CTO of Adept, co-founding Essential AI, and later working on post-training research at Anthropic.
+Niki Parmar is an AI researcher and entrepreneur known for co-authoring the 2017 Attention Is All You Need paper that introduced the Transformer architecture, serving as a co-founder and CTO of Adept, co-founding Essential AI, and publicly reported post-training work at Anthropic.

 Snapshot

-- Known for: co-authoring Attention Is All You Need, helping extend attention-based models beyond classic sequence translation, co-founding Adept, co-founding Essential AI, and working on post-training at Anthropic.
+- Known for: co-authoring Attention Is All You Need, helping extend attention-based models beyond classic sequence translation, co-founding Adept, co-founding Essential AI, and publicly reported post-training work at Anthropic.

-- Public roles: Adept announced Parmar as co-founder and CTO in April 2022; Forbes India described her in June 2025 as an Essential AI co-founder, Adept co-founder, and Anthropic technical staff member.
+- Public roles: Adept announced Parmar as co-founder and CTO in April 2022; Essential AI's 2023 funding announcement named Ashish Vaswani and Parmar as co-founders; Forbes India and an Economic Times interview described her in 2025 as an Anthropic technical staff member.

 - Institutional significance: Parmar connects the Google Brain Transformer era to the agentic-software startup wave and the current emphasis on post-training, reasoning, and multimodal capability.

 - Editorial caution: current AI-lab roles change quickly.
-This page uses dated public sources rather than treating any unsourced employment status as permanent.
+This page uses dated public sources rather than treating any employment status, company benchmark, or open-model claim as permanent or independently verified.

 Transformer Lineage